 Verified and Tested 2/27/2015

 In this article, we will be reviewing a few common tasks that can be performed in your Windows 2012 server.
-Many administrators find themselves having trouble performing basic tasks because the interface in Windows 2012 is so different from what they are used to.
-We will go over what some of these tasks are, and how to complete them.
+Many administrators find themselves having trouble performing basic functions because the interface in Windows 2012 is so different from what they are used to.
+We will go over what some of these tasks are and how to complete them.

 A server with Windows 2012 already installed.